scope3data/methodology/docs/cookie_sync_model.md

 As of this writing (October 2022) we believe that all ad tech platforms still actively sync cookies.
 Should any ATP decide to rely only on persistent IDs, we will remove the cost of cookies from their estimated emissions.

-## Sample emissions from cookies for a web site
+## Sample emissions from cookies: Yahoo.com

 To put this in a real-world context, using SimilarWeb we can pull estimated traffic data for yahoo.com.
 Using some heuristics for the number of ad tech partners and cookie syncs, we can estimate the annual emissions due to ad tech cookie synching as 4,295 mt CO2e - the same as burning 57 tanker trucks filled with gasoline.